meteatamel/cloudrun-tutorial/docs/image-processing-pipeline.md

    watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and saves the image to the output bucket.
-6. Labeler receives the event from `fileuploaded` topic, extracts labels of the image with Vision API and saves the labels to the output bucket.
+6. Labeler receives the event from `fileuploaded2` topic, extracts labels of the image with Vision API and saves the labels to the output bucket.

 ## Set variables